 Click the icons to quickly jump to every section of the guide

 Epic in scale, with glaciers the size of US states, the sheer mass means there’s a lot on offer in this neck of the woods.
-If you’ve booked a cruise to these incredible lands, and the breadth and depth might seem somewhat daunting, we’re here to help with some tips and advice on what to see, do and eat during your pre-cruise trip to Alaska.
+If you’ve booked a cruise to these incredible lands and the breadth and depth might seem somewhat daunting, we’re here to help with some tips and advice on what to see, do, and eat during your trip to Alaska.

 What to see and do in Alaska

-With 350 million acres of land, 28.8 million acres of waterways and 6,640 miles of coastline to explore, the great outdoors are in rude health in Alaska.
-A word to the wise however, much of Alaska’s wilderness is hard to reach for those on limited time or money.
-Unless you have deep pockets, some of its trails, paths and parks could be off limits, but that doesn’t mean you’ll have to miss out on Alaska’s splendour.
+With 350 million acres of land, 28.8 million acres of waterways, and 10,700 kilometres of coastline to explore, the great outdoors are in rude health in Alaska.
+A word to the wise, however, much of Alaska’s wilderness is hard to reach for those on limited time or money.
+Unless you have deep pockets, some of its trails, paths, and parks could be off limits, but that doesn’t mean you’ll have to miss out on Alaska’s splendour.
 Even on a budget, you’ll be in for some real treats wherever it is you trek.

 Whether you’re getting up close to the wildlife, seeing a glacier in all its stunning glory, or hiking through the incredible expanse of one of Alaska’s many, many parks, you’ll need to get to grips with getting around the place first.

-Alaska is somewhat unique in that 75% of the state is inaccessible by road, and as a result doesn’t have a bus network or Greyhound system in place.
-Much of the time, your cruise ship will be doing the bulk of the transport, but keep in mind there are other ways to traverse the state.
+Alaska is somewhat unique in that 75% of the state is inaccessible by road and as a result, doesn’t have a bus network in place.
+Most of the time, your cruise ship will be doing the bulk of the transport, but keep in mind, there are other ways to traverse the state.

-Bikes are a great way of getting around and can be rented from specific towns.
+Bikes are a great way to get around and can be rented from specific towns.
 Keen mountain bikers will be glad to know there are plenty of gravel roads, although less confident cyclists should probably avoid these.
 Despite a lack of any state-wide bus network, you can still find various shuttle buses in the summer – just be sure to check online in advance for schedules and prices.
-The major cities, like Anchorage, Fairbanks, Juneau and Ketchikan, have relatively extensive bus systems.
-Elsewhere, most of its cities and mid-size towns have taxi services too.
+The major cities, like Anchorage, Fairbanks, Juneau, and Ketchikan, have relatively extensive bus systems.
+Elsewhere, most of its cities and mid-size towns have taxi services, too.

 Don’t forget about the Alaska Railroad either.
 Though cheaper methods of transport exist, the incredible views – and undeniable experience – make it a great way to move through the state.